jdoss2020/poetry/Jim_Doss_Poetry-Part_1.md

 ## First Love

-Dawn’s breathe crystalizes in the grass on either side of the street.
+Dawn’s breathe crystallizes in the grass on either side of the street.
 My shadow strides forward twenty paces ahead of me
 with a confidence I never had.
 No one’s out this time of morning,
 save a stray farm hand or two.
 I hear one starting up the red